HarveyBurton96/equation-training/README.md

 ## Features
 - ### The Header
     - Positioned at the top of the page is the title of the page.
-It lets the user know what the website is aiming to provide for them.
+This allows the user to understand what they the website is providing.
-    - It is coloured to look like a blackboard with white chalk written.
+    - It is coloured to look like a blackboard with white chalk written on it.

 ![header](assets/images/Screenshot%20header.png)